 Virgin Australia checked baggage allowance with kids

-- Children aged 2-11: Standard adult baggage allowance (at least 1x23kg bag under the child's name), plus two "special equipment items" such as pram/stroller, portable cot, car seat or baby capsule.
+- Children aged 2-11: Standard adult baggage allowance depending on the fare purchased, booked under the child’s name, plus two 'special equipment items' such as pram/stroller, portable cot, car seat or baby capsule.

-- Children aged 12+: Standard adult baggage allowance only (at least 1x23kg bag for the child).
+- Children aged 12+: Standard adult baggage allowance depending on the fare purchased.

-"Virgin certainly made an impression on us with their luggage allowance when travelling with children," Owen continues.
+"Virgin certainly made an impression on us with their luggage allowance when travelling with children," Tim Owen says.

 "We were surprised how many more items of luggage we required when travelling – checking in a full-sized pram for our trips, a cot, and bags filled to the brim for every contingency... not having to worry (too much) about limitations for luggage at check-in really helped."